If you want a shot at a CRN IMPACT Award, pay attention to our rules and recommendations.

 All winners and finalists will be announced and promoted on the CRN website and email newsletter - get your brand in front of tens of thousands of readers!

-CRN will publish profiles of all winning projects in our printed magazine in June.
+CRN will publish profiles of all winning projects in September 2021.

 Winners will be revealed at a gala awards dinner in front of the IT industry and called up on stage to accept their win.